Skip to content

 How the math works

 The tool splits monthly take-home income into three buckets at the percentages you set (defaulting to 50/30/20).
 Take-home means after-tax, after-deductions income — what actually lands in your bank account.
-Each bucket gets a target dollar amount.
+Each bucket gets a target amount in your selected currency.
 If you enter current spending by category, the calculator also shows the gap between target and actual, positive if you are under the target and negative if over.

 Why this split works for most people

 Three reasons the framework has held up for decades despite simpler alternatives.
 First, it scales — the percentages work for low incomes (where survival dominates) and high incomes (where lifestyle inflation is the main threat) because the proportions stay anchored.
-Second, it creates a natural forcing function for savings: 20% of gross income, consistently saved, is enough to fund retirement, an emergency fund, and meaningful debt paydown over time.
-Third, it allows genuine wants-spending without guilt — the 30% bucket for discretionary spending is explicit, which helps people stick with the budget rather than abandoning it when they want something fun.
+Second, it creates a natural forcing function for savings: 20% of take-home income, consistently saved, is often cited as a level that can fund retirement, an emergency fund, and meaningful debt paydown over time.
+Third, it allows genuine wants-spending without guilt — the 30% bucket for discretionary spending is explicit, which helps people following the budget rather than abandoning it when they want something fun.

 When the 50/30/20 split does not work